robtweed/qewd-jsdb-kit-iris/DOM.md

 You can try it out.
 You won't be able to use the *parseFile()* method interactively in the Node.js REPL, but you can run it via a script file.

-You'll find an
+You'll find an example XML file in the IRIS container's *~/qewd-jsdb* directory.
-[example XML document in this repository](https://github.com/robtweed/qewd-starter-kit-iris-networked/blob/master/example.xml).
-Download it and copy it into the mapped host directory that you specified when you started the IRIS Docker Container, eg:

-        ~/qewd-jsdb-iris/example.xml

-which is mapped to the running IRIS Container's directory:

-        /home/irisowner/qewd/example.xml

-Then create a file in the same directory named *loadxml.js* containing:
+Also in that directory you'll find a JavaScript script file named *loadxml.js* which will parse the example file's XML contents into a QEWD-JSdb DOM.

+Take a look at the contents of the *loadxml.js* file:

+        cat ~/qewd-jsdb/loadxml.js

+It should look like this:

         var jsdb = require('./jsdb_shell');
         var doc = jsdb.use('exampleDom');
         doc.enable_dom();
         doc.delete();
-        var filepath = '/home/irisowner/qewd/example.xml';
+        var filepath = 'example.xml';
         doc.dom.parser.parseFile(filepath, function(dom) {
           console.log(dom.output(2));
         });